This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Medicines may be needed to replace the testosterone hormone in your body.
 Your healthcare provider may also tell you to stop taking certain medicines.

-- Surgery or radiation therapy to correct a problem with the pituitary gland.
+- Surgery or radiation therapy may help correct a problem with the pituitary gland.

 Follow up with your healthcare provider as directed: